MANOJKUMAR-CM/DA6401_Assignment2/README.md

 ## Assignment Overview
 ### Objective:
-- To build and train a CNN model from scratch
+- Part A: To build and train a CNN model from scratch
-- To fine tune a pre trained Model
+- Part B: To fine tune a pre trained Model